Running ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Land?

 |---|---|---|---|---|

 The verification process isn't complicated, but it has to become a habit.
-We use a 3-step method:
+Use a 3-step method:

 Step 2: every "event" needs a timestamp.
 AI says "the Fed gave a dovish speech last week" — go to federalreserve.gov's calendar and check what actually happened that week.
-AI says "Coinbase listed a contract" — check Coinbase's product announcements page.
+AI says "an exchange listed a contract" — check that exchange's product announcements page.
 Event-level hallucinations are the easiest to catch, because the external source is rock-solid.

 Step 3: run the same question at least 3 times.
 This rule is the simplest and the most effective.
 A single output might be peak hallucination; the intersection of three outputs is far more stable.
 If three runs agree on direction and key numbers line up, the output's credibility jumps significantly.
-This is exactly why our same-prompt self-consistency metric is most useful in the 4-out-of-5 / 5-out-of-5 zone.
+This is exactly what the "same-prompt self-consistency" metric is for.

 6. Conclusion + Usable Prompt #

 Conclusion, short version: ChatGPT is not usable for the task "short-term BTC direction prediction."
-53% accuracy is not statistically distinguishable from random, and a 17% hallucination rate will poison your decision framework.
+In this kind of test, direction accuracy isn't meaningfully better than random, and the non-trivial hallucination rate will poison your decision framework.

 But ChatGPT does have a legitimate role in crypto analysis — just not this one.
 It's good at: